 A. The Call of Seekers Church

-Gordon Cosby, the founder of the Church of the Saviour, spoke of call as being “seized by the power of a great affection.”
+Gordon Cosby spoke of call as being “seized by the power of a great affection.”
 We are not people who understand God’s call as a mandate to some burdensome, tiresome obligation.
 We live in the mystery of Christ’s teaching that while he carried the cross, his yoke was easy and his burden was light.
 To walk with Christ in an obedient life of service is to find rest for our souls and joy in our hearts by responding to God’s call on our lives (Matthew 11:28-30).

 Later in this guide you will find more detail on how our life together as a faith community supports each of us as we care for one another, engage with the needs of the world around us and deepen our solidarity with those in need.
 This community journey is a path of action and reflection, graced by many expressions of art and creativity.

 In Seekers Church, commitment to community is understood as an important part of an intentional Christian life lived in the context of this time in history.
 A deeper level of commitment—to membership as a Steward—is a commitment to supporting and maintaining the church as the vessel that carries us together on our journeys of growth and service.
 The commitment to membership as a Steward responds to a call to nurture Seekers Church, a particular instance of Christian community, as a part of one’s inner and outer journey.
 Being a Steward is a commitment to maintaining a place where all who come can be welcomed, nourished and empowered to live and celebrate God’s call on their lives.
 The preparation needed to make the commitment as a Steward of Seekers Church is described in more detail later in the guide.